teateatea/heartbreaker/A/Classes/1/Bespoke/Chimera-Host (Draft).md

 | 8-9   | 4             |
 | 10+   | 5             |

+> *Jo: What is the best name for the different personas?
+Heads?
+Minds?
+Forms?
+Beasts?
+Avoid Personalities to differentiate from DID.*
 ___
 #### Shifting Forms
 *Each Form believes they know the best way to accomplish everything, and eagerly wrestles to exert their will upon the world.*